What is IT Governance? And Why Does it Need to Change?

-In their 2018 article, “IT Consumerization and the Transformation of IT Governance“, it shouldn’t come as a surprise that Gregory, Kaganer, Henfridsson, & Ruch’s research produced complementary results to Rowlands, et al..
-Yet their findings went even further, demonstrating the true impact of consumerization on ITG.
+In the article, “IT Consumerization and the Transformation of IT Governance,” Gregory, Kaganer, Henfridsson, and Ruch’s research produced complementary results to Rowlands, et al. Yet their findings went even further, demonstrating the true impact of consumerization on ITG.
 They state, “IT consumerization not only challenges the foundations of IT governance but ultimately also transforms it.”

-Finally in an article by Horne and Foster from a 2013 issue of the Harvard Business Review, the authors state the situation simply: “IT Governance is Killing Innovation… [W]hen it comes to IT’s ability to allocate investments in response to the new work environment, traditional governance processes prove grossly outdated.”
+Finally, in an article by Horne and Foster for the Harvard Business Review, the authors state the situation simply: “IT Governance is Killing Innovation… [W]hen it comes to IT’s ability to allocate investments in response to the new work environment, traditional governance processes prove grossly outdated.”

-What should that change be?
-I talk about that in my next blog.
-Click the banner below to find out how to start re-framing the way you build your governance models.
+Click the banner below to learn how to start reframing how you build your governance models.